 “Are you a good witch, or a bad witch?”
 In Triora, Italy, it didn’t matter what kind of witch you were, witches burned.
 And to this day, the town remembers.

 In 1587, bad weather and pitiful crops led to a famine, and the desperate residents of Triora became convinced that only the work of witches could bring such misfortune.
 The Inquisitor of Genoa and Albenga and the priest Girolamo del Pozzo arrived and verified the local parliament’s suspicions.
-Indeed, evil was afoot, and soon the first 20 women were rounded up, selected by the pointed fingers of parishioners that had been riled up during mass.
-20 became 30 as the women were convinced through torture to name more of their Satanic sisters.
+Indeed, evil was afoot, and soon the first 20 women were rounded up, selected by the pointed fingers of parishioners that had been riled up by group psychology during mass.
+The initial accused “witches” were peasant women from a slum community that could be found outside the walls of the city, 20 became 30 as the women were convinced through torture to name more of their Satanic sisters.
 Soon 18 of the accused broke down and confessed, dragging in 13 women, four young girls, and a single young boy as well.

 First, there is the obvious, a museum, dedicated to the area’s agricultural and rural history, but focusing on the trials.
 The Ethnographic and Witchcraft Museum contains artifacts from the trials, as well as reconstructions of the tortures and interrogations.
 Beyond the predictable museum however, you’ll find signs of witchy workings all over town –witchy souvenirs, signs, statues, and even tours to the former homes of the accused, Monte delle Forche, the mountain where many met their fiery fate, and the alleged location of the baby-eating and Devil worshipping, the dreaded La Cabotina.